Updated August 11, 2023

 You can Right-click anywhere on the Excel ribbon and then click Customize the Ribbon.

 Step 2: ‘Excel Options’ window appears; click on the ‘Customize Ribbon’ button located in the list of options on the left side of the Excel Options window.

-Step 3: Now, you can find the ‘Developer’ option under ‘Main Tabs’, and you can tick or check the box beside it.
-Once it is done, click on the ‘OK’ button at the bottom right-hand corner of the Excel Options window.
+Step 3: Now, you can find the ‘Developer’ option under ‘Main Tabs’ and tick or check the box beside it.
+Once done, click the ‘OK’ button at the bottom right-hand corner of the Excel Options window.